It's Been A Week

 AND OTHER STUFF

 Spent three out of the last five nights in hospital, sleeping on a plasticky mattress in the doctor’s call room.
-But even on the nights I was at home, I couldn’t seem to fall asleep when I wanted to.
+But even on the nights I was at home, I couldn’t fall asleep when I wanted to.

 The farm chores were piling up.
 The cattle needed grain and the pigs’ water barrel was leaking.
 Weeds were growing everywhere, especially in the garden.
 Our lawn mower needed a full tune-up, with all three blades sharpened.